HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 ## 1.0 Prerequisites
 + **Ubuntu** and **ROS**

-Both Ubuntu 16.04 with ROS Kinect and Ubuntu 14.04 with ROS Indigo is ok.
+Both Ubuntu 16.04 with ROS Kinect and Ubuntu 14.04 with ROS Indigo are ok.

 + **CUDA**